 The buried sewer/septic line on your property that carries waste away from your home can age, crack or leak due to simple wear and tear, tree roots or shifting ground.
 This line can also get blocked and cause waste water to backup into your home.
 Most basic homeowners insurance doesn't cover repairs to this line and as a homeowner, you could face expensive repair or replacement costs.

-With a HomeServe repair plan, you can get protection from time-consuming and expensive repairs.
+With a repair plan from HomeServe, you can get protection from time-consuming and expensive repairs.
 Coverage includes the emergency breakdown costs of repairing a clogged sewer line, collapsed sewer line section and/or a clogged septic line up to the annual benefit amount.

 If your sewer/septic line fails, it can cause:

-‡ HomeServe national average repair costs as of April 2013.
-No charge for covered repairs up to your annual benefit amount.
+‡HomeServe national average repair costs as of April 2013.
+No charge for covered repairs up to the benefit amount.